-Make the most of this opportunity as you explore, learn, grow, and succeed.
-We are all excited that you are here, and every one of us at CMC is committed to helping you with what you need when you need something to be successful.
+We encourage you to take full advantage of this opportunity to explore, learn, grow, and succeed.
+We are thrilled to have you here and we are dedicated to helping you find the resources you need to thrive.

-When you complete your studies and have moved on from Copper Mountain College, please stay connected, share your story, encourage and inspire others to pursue their dreams, and tell them that you are proud to be a Fighting Cacti!
+As you complete your studies and move on from Copper Mountain College, remember that you will always be a part of our community.
+We encourage you to stay connected, share your journey, inspire others to pursue their dreams, and tell them you are proud to be a Fighting Cacti!
+Your experiences and successes will always be a part of CMC's legacy.

-In-Service,
+In Service,